Guide for Driving with a Foreign License in Israel and Converting a Foreign Driver’s License to an Israeli One

-Beginning in August 2017, a tourist or returning resident who wishes to convert their foreign driver's license within one year from the date of their entry into Israel, and an immigrant who wishes to convert his foreign driver's license within three years from the date of his entry into Israel, will be able to convert his foreign license immediately without the need for a mivchan shlita (driving test) or any type of medical examination, provided that he has a driver’s license for at least five years (from the date that their first license was issued).
+Beginning in August 2017, a tourist, a returning resident and an immigrant who wish to convert their foreign driver's license will be able to convert his foreign license immediately without the need for a mivchan shlita (driving test) or any type of medical examination, provided that he has a driver’s license for at least five years (from the date that their first license was issued).
 All that the applicant has to do is submit a Green Form containing his computerized picture to the Licensing Office.

 However, if the applicant has a valid driver's license for less than five years (from the date his first license was issued), he will have to do a mivchan shlita in addition to submitting a Green Form.